HTC Exercise 1.1: Log In and Look Around¶

 About Your Password¶

 passwdcommand will work (and will change your password temporarily), your initial password will be automatically reset for you on an hourly basis.
-(So you probably don't want to change your password, in the first place, and definitely want to keep your sheet of paper or memorize the password).
+So consider not changing your password and save the one provided in a secure place.

 In the exercises, we will show commands that you are supposed to type or copy into the command line, like this: